anodyne/nova/README.md

 Last Update
 -----------
-12 April 2010
+13 April 2010

 Latest Updates
 --------------
+* updated the MOV genre file
+* updated the install data
-* updated the genre data files
+* updated the BAJ genre file to remove a TODO
+* updated the index file with a better error reporting default

 Changes in 1.0-pre
 ------------------